pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0120.md

 > [sui-nav-gh]: http://github.com/pointfreeco/swiftui-navigation
 > [dependencies-gh]: http://github.com/pointfreeco/swift-dependencies

-Today we are releasing [version 1.1][dependencies-1.1] of our popular [Dependencies][sui-nav-gh] library, which introduces a new [`@DependencyClient`][dependency-client-docs] macro for making it easier to design your dependencies.
+Today we are releasing [version 1.1][dependencies-1.1] of our popular [Dependencies][dependencies-gh] library, which introduces a new [`@DependencyClient`][dependency-client-docs] macro for making it easier to design your dependencies.
 The library now provides a complete toolkit for designing _and_ controlling your dependencies, and makes it easy to preview and test your features in isolation.

 [case-paths-gh]: http://github.com/pointfreeco/swift-case-paths
 [tca-gh]: http://github.com/pointfreeco/swift-composable-architecture